Long Beach State Dirtbags baseball: The Weathers era (2002–2010)

 Perhaps predictably, the rivalry between the Dirtbags and the Cal State Fullerton Titans continued as heated as ever under Weathers; the annual season-ending series between the two teams more often than not decided the conference championship.
 From 2002 to 2008, the two rivals combined to win 6 more Big West titles (1 shared).
-In the 20 seasons from 1989–2008, 17 ended with either the Dirtbags or the Titans being crowned Big West champions.
+In the 20 seasons from 1989 to 2008, 17 ended with either the Dirtbags or the Titans being crowned Big West champions.

 Immediately after capturing the 2008 Big West title, the Dirtbags saw the conference power balance tip decidedly against them.
 It started in the off-season, when LBSU lost 11 players to the 2008 draft, making it the largest draft class in school history and one that featured several star contributors, including All-Americans Shane Peterson and Andrew Liebel.
 Ultimately the Dirtbags proved unable to compensate for such a mass exodus of talent, and they fell into a major slump as they skidded to a 25–29 overall record in 2009, their first losing record in over two decades.
 The team's funk deepened in 2010 as they finished 23–32, dead last in the Big West for the first time in 22 years.
 Also of note, the Dirtbags lost each of their 7 meetings with the arch-rival Titans over that two-year span.

 On May 11, 2010 (two weeks before the close of the season), Weathers announced that he would be retiring at season's end.
 "There needed to be a change and new energy in the program, because it hasn't been going great the last couple years," Weathers said.
 "I've been doing this for 32 years, and so it's time.
 It can give somebody else a chance, and there's no hard feelings."
 Weathers was remembered by CSULB President F. King Alexander as "an outstanding leader of the program and a great representative of the university."
 Weathers left LBSU with the second-most conference championships and postseason appearances to his name, as well as the second-highest winning percentage in school history (all behind his predecessor and mentor Dave Snow).
 Weathers also had coached the most Big West Players/Pitchers of the Year (6) and the most future MLB draft picks (56) of any coach in school history at the time of his retirement.

 Following Weathers's retirement announcement, the Dirtbags lost 9 of their last 10 games in 2010.